 This is a preparatory program designed to provide general education coursework for students planning to transfer into a Nursing program.
 A degree is not issued from Garrett College; students must apply to their transfer institution for acceptance into their program.
 Completion of a non-degree transfer program does not guarantee acceptance into any program.
-Contact your transfer institution for more information.
+Students should contact their transfer institution for more information.